-Porcelain can be made in virtually any color and patterns are plenty and with many that look like marble and other natural stone.
+Porcelain countertop colors come in virtually any shade or pattern and with many that look like marble and other natural stone.

-Generally speaking, porcelain doesn’t need any sealing because the fire glazing blocks against staining and moisture.
-But sealing can be needed in certain cases (more below).
+Generally speaking, porcelain doesn’t need any sealing because the fire glazing blocks against staining and moisture absorption.
+But sealing may be needed in certain cases (more below).

 Unlike stone and other countertop materials, porcelain does not come with its designs built in.
 Patterns are basically printed onto the top.

 This isn’t so much a severe disadvantage as it is a slight drawback.
-That is, your printed design would not be visible where edges are rounded, for instance.
+But I don't like that the printed design are not visible where edges are rounded, for instance.